artem701/pygad/docs/source/nn.rst

 It is very important to note that it is not expected that the classification accuracy is high because no training algorithm is used.
-Please check the documentation of the ``pygad.gann`` module for training the network using the genetic algorithm.
+Please check the documentation of the ``pygad.pygad.gann`` module for training the network using the genetic algorithm.

 Examples
 ========

-This section gives the complete code of some examples that build neural networks using ``pygad.nn``.
+This section gives the complete code of some examples that build neural networks using ``pygad.pygad.nn``.
 Each subsection builds a different network.

 XOR Classification
 ------------------